 How much radiation do cell phone masts emit?
 Why are they frequently camouflaged?
 How can you detect the cell towers in your neighborhood?
-Are there are health effects?
+Are there any health effects?
 Who benefits from their installation?
-How to protect yourself?
+How do you protect yourself?

 The cell phone masts, towers or base stations ensure communication between mobile phones.

 The need for higher population coverage by telecommunication companies and the growing demand for data transfer (audio, image, video, internet) by mobile phone users is increasing the number of cell phone antennas, many of which operate illegally.